stuart-thackray/nitrogen_user_map/README.md

 {nitrogen_user_map, "", {git, "git://github.com/stuart-thackray/nitrogen_user_map.git", {branch, master}}
 ```

-You need to start the application in etc/vm.args to store the information.
-It is stored in memory via dictionary and state information.
+You need to start the application in etc/vm.args in order for the information to be stored.
+It is stored in memory via dictionary and state information (non-persistant).

 ```erlang
 -eval "application:start(nitrogen_user_map)"